pmndrs/maath/README.md

 <a href="https://github.com/pmndrs/maath"><img src="https://github.com/pmndrs/maath/blob/main/hero.svg?raw=true" /></a>
 <br />

-A collection of useful math helpers, random generators, bits and bobs.

 ```bash
 yarn add maath
 ```

+This is a collection of useful math helpers, random generators, bits and bobs.

 The library is mostly meant to be used with [three.js](https://github.com/mrdoob/three.js/), so if you are using it outside of a three project, make sure you check the source and - if you don't need the dep - just copy paste!